charleywright/School/Computer Science.md

 **Width of data bus**
-Bigger bus -> More data can be sent/received in one trip
+Bigger bus -> More data can be sent/received in one trip 32bit to 64bit -> Double the data transferred at one time (4 bytes to 8 bytes)

 **Cache memory**
+* L1 cache is built
+* L2

 **Clock speed**

 ## Data Representation
 #### Two's Complement